Gangoji Temple 元興寺

 Mandalas and meditation

 The main attractions of the temple are found in the main hall.
 These include four mandalas, Buddhist works of art.
-The largest of these pieces features scenes of paradise with children on lotus flowers and treasure trees.
+Among them, the Chiko Mandala is particularly noteworthy among devotees, as it depicts rebirth in paradise.

 Don't miss the National Treasures